marwa-kb/molecule-visualizer/README.md

 # Molecule Visualizer
 #### _[in progress]_
+✅ Search and retrieve PDB files from [ RCSB ](https://www.rcsb.org/) ✅ Parse PDB file to get coordinates of each atom
+✅ Modelize atoms in 3D and the bonds connecting them together 🔲 Manage touch gestures to rotate the molecule and zoom in/out

 For this project, I am coding a React Native application that allows visualizing molecules in 3D (_inspired from a 42 project called Swifty Protein_).